fnadalin/barcode_groups/README.md

-# Infer barcodes from sequenced reads
+# Barcode error-correction

+C++ code for sequencing error correction of fixed-length DNA or RNA sequences (barcodes).
+This is useful for creating a custom feature library for single-cell RNA-seq data analysis with feature barcoding.
+See [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/feature-bc) for more information.

+## Description

 Extract groups of sequences sharing the same barcode using a graph approach.

-## Description

 The assumption is that the reads sequenced from the same barcode B differ from each other by a Hamming distance <= *D*, and that, among those, the "true" sequence is the one occurring most often in the dataset.
 The method works as follows.
-First, the sequence graph is built, where nodes are sequences and edges connects sequences at distance <= *D*.
+First, the sequence graph is built, where nodes are sequences and edges connect sequences at distance <= *D*.
 Then, a greedy procedure identifies stars in the graph, as follows.
-Starting from the highest abundant sequence *S*, it creates a group consisting of S plus all its neighbours (sequences at distance <= *D*) whose abundance is at most *F* times the abundance of *S*.
+Starting from the highest abundant sequence *S*, it creates a group consisting of *S* plus all its neighbours (sequences at distance <= *D*) whose abundance is at most *F* times the abundance of *S*.
 The "true" sequence B is the centre of the star (in this case, *S*).
 The procedure stops when >= 20% of the neighbours of the current sequence *S* are also neighbours of a previously considered sequence.
 For more details on the method, please refer to our [preprint](https://doi.org/10.1101/2023.06.28.546923).

 Below we assume that the sequences and their abundance have already been computed (using *e.g.* [seqkit](https://bioinf.shenwei.me/seqkit/)).
 See also a sample input file in ```example/in/```.